How Does a Mass Spectrometer Work?

 Depending on your needs and purposes, purchasing a mass spectrometer for your lab can be alarmingly expensive.
 Units can range from under $10,000 to nearly $100,000.
-If you’re working on a budget, this one piece of essential equipment can really break the bank.
-This is why you should consider leasing your lab equipment.
+If you’re working to stay within budget, this one piece of essential equipment can be impossible to purchase.
+If that’s the case, you should lease your mass spectrometer instead.

 Leasing vs. Buying a Mass Spectrometer

-Leasing expensive lab equipment is a workable and economic solution to fully equip your lab quickly and with minimal expense.
+Our leasing program is a quick and cost-effective solution to fully equip your lab quickly and with minimal expense.
 With leased equipment, you’re assured of a high-quality mass spectrometer for a fraction of the purchase price.
 With our equipment, you won’t blow through your lab funding before you get started, and you’ll have a bigger budget left over for staff and operating costs.